 - I discussed in detail a little earlier about the cheese.
 I chose cheddar cheese, gouda, white cheddar cheese, and mozzarella.

-- I use chicken stock to make my cheese sauce, and it adds the saltiness needed without oversalting the dish with a lot of salt directly.
+- I use low-sodium chicken stock to make my cheese sauce.
+It adds the flavor needed without oversalting the dish by adding a lot of salt directly.

 - For my seasonings and herbs, I added garlic, oregano, thyme, and Himalayan salt.